 Balance sheet has three components, assets, liabilities and owner’s equity.
 One of the section under the component liability is “current liability”.

-Current liabilities are obligations that is due and payable within 12 months from the date of balance sheet.
+Current liabilities are obligations that is due and payable within 12 months from the date of balance sheet or within one operating cycle, whichever is longer.

-In balance sheet, under the current liability section company shows accounts payable, salary outstanding and all other stuff that has to be repaid within 12 months or within the normal operating cycle of the business.
+In balance sheet, under the current liability section company shows accounts payable, salary outstanding and all other stuff that has to be repaid within 12 months or within the normal operating cycle of the business, whichever is longer.

 Accounts payable is the amount that a business obliged to pay in the normal operating cycle for the goods and services received in credit.